gvwilson/fiction/iffy/index.md

 We will therefore proceed to inspect this site regardless of your wishes."

 The woman's lip curled.
-"Consistent with regulations, is it?" she mimicked.
+"Consistent wi regulations, is it?" she mimicked.
-"Well that means nothin' to me, mate, so you an' your brainwiped friends can---oy!"
+"Well that means nothin' to me, mate, so you an' your brainmush friends can—oy!"
 She stepped sideways to block a second Marine as he moved toward the door.